CYBERNAGE-99Z/mini_GPT/README.md

 streamlit run main.py

 Interact via the chat interface.
 The assistant will first “think” (display reasoning in an expandable section) and then provide a final answer.

-## 🧠 How It Works
+🧠 How It Works

    Messages are passed to the DeepSeek-R1 model via the Ollama API

    The model generates output in two phases:

    A reasoning phase enclosed in <think>...</think> tags

    A final answer after the reasoning

 The UI shows the reasoning in an expandable box and the final response below it

 Entire conversation state is cached in st.session_state

+'''bash

-## 📁 Project Structure
+📁 Project Structure

 mini-gpt-chatbot/
 ├── main.py               # Main Streamlit UI script
 ├── deep-seek.png         # Logo shown in the app header
 └── README.md             # Project documentation

+'''

-## 📃 License
+📃 License

 This project is open-source and available under the MIT License.
-## 🙌 Acknowledgements
+🙌 Acknowledgements
  Ollama for making local LLMs easy to run

  DeepSeek for the amazing open-source model

  Streamlit for the powerful UI framework